 E-commerce (WooCommerce) | $30 to $300 | Full e-commerce features with add-ons |

 For shared hosting, you might find deals as low as $3 a month.
-However, keep in mind that as your site grows, you may need more robust features, hence the higher costs.
+However, keep in mind that as your site grows, you may need more robust features, which is why the costs increase. are higher

-Managed hosting provides more plugins like Yoast for SEO, which can help you craft your online presence.
+Managed hosting offers additional plugins, including Suplugins for SEO, to help you build your online presence.
 E-commerce plans can get pricey, especially if you add advanced features like shipping tools or payment gateways.

-But don’t forget the additional costs: premium themes, plugins, or custom development can add up quickly.
+But don’t forget the additional costs: premium themes, plugins, and plugin development can add up quickly.
 If you want a professional design or extra functionality, that could mean spending hundreds or even thousands down the road.

 Zyro Pricing Plans